GabrielCollares/CrudRazor/README.md

 # CrudRazor
-creating a raw model using Razor and Entity Framework with SQlite
+creating a raw model using Razor, AspNet and Entity Framework with SQlite